 The islands are still part of the Gaeltacht, where locals speak the Irish Gaelic language among themselves — but they happily speak English for their visitors.
 There are fewer than 100 vehicles on Inishmore, and the majority of them seem to be minibuses.
 A line of buses awaits the ferry's arrival, offering convenient 2.5-hour island tours with stops at all the major sights for about €10.
 Bike shops and a few men in pony carts sop up the remaining tourists, who often return from tours to browse through the few shops and enjoy a pint of Guinness on a picnic table outside a pub.

-The landscape of all three islands is harsh: steep, rugged cliffs and windswept, rocky fields divided by stone walls.
+The windswept landscape of all three islands is harsh and stony, separated from the sea by steep, rugged cliffs.
 But there's a stark beauty about these blustery islands and the simple lives its inhabitants eke out of a few inches of topsoil and a mean sea.

 Close to the western tip of the island is the "Seven Churches," a historic but visually unimpressive gathering of ruined chapels, monastic houses, and fragments of a high cross dating from the 8th to the 11th centuries.
 Here, as throughout Inishmore, the land is dotted with reminders of the island's early Christianity.
 Some honor St. Enda, who established a monastery here and taught great monks who followed in his footsteps.
 These "Irish apostles" started Ireland's "Age of Saints and Scholars" (A.D.
 500–900) — an Irish golden age of learning, literature, and flourishing religious arts.
 It was during this time that stonemasons created the distinctive and stylistic crosses so iconic of early Ireland, and leaders such as Charlemagne on the nearly illiterate continent of Europe imported Irish monks to be their scribes.